 Thus, the general rule is that a governing body member cannot hold another municipal office or position unless it is specifically authorized by statute.
 This is because the governing body exercises control over such matters as the salaries, duties and removal or discipline of most other municipal officers and employees.
 Even where a department is under the control of a board or a commission, like the police and fire commission or a utility commission, the governing body still exercises budgetary and general supervisory control over the departments and appoints board or commission members.
 Compatibility of Offices 583.

-There are a few statutory exceptions to which should be noted.
+There are a few statutory exceptions which should be noted.

-- Governing body members may represent the governing body on city, village or town boards and commissions where no additional compensation other than a per diem if one is paid to other board or commission members is paid such representatives.
-Sec.
-66.0501(2).
+- Governing body members may represent the governing body on city, village or town boards and commissions where no additional compensation other than a per diem, if one is paid to other board or commission members, is paid such representatives.
+Wis.
+Stat. § 66.0501(2).

-- A volunteer fire fighter or emergency medical technician or first responder in a city, village or town whose annual compensation, including fringe benefits, does not exceed $15,000 may also hold an elected office in that city, village or town.
-Sec.
-66.0501(4).
+- A volunteer fire fighter, emergency medical services practitioner, or emergency medical responder in a city, village or town whose annual compensation from one or more of those positions, including fringe benefits, does not exceed $25,000, if the city, village or town has a population of 5,000 or less, or $15,000 if the population is more than 5,000, may also hold an elected office in that city, village or town.
+Wis.
+Stat. § 66.0501(4)(a).